 “I wasn’t in Lex’s office at that particular moment, but would you say this looks authentic?”
 Selina asked.

-Alfred took the photo for closer examination, then glanced that the ones that remained in Selina’s hand: all were prints of the same image, but with grids of white and green dots superimposed on the face.
+Alfred took the photo for closer examination, then glanced at the ones that remained in Selina’s hand: all were prints of the same image, but with grids of white and green dots superimposed on the face.
 Alfred handed it back with a disapproving frown.

 “Yes, miss.
 As one recalls, that would have been taken in the first moments after Batman made his appearance in Mr. Luthor’s office.
 The base image appears to be unaltered.
 The dots, one imagines, are the addition of facial recognition software.
 As you know, the master’s cowl has a myriad of special features to defeat such methods of identification.”